adku1173/acoupipe/README.rst

 **HDF5 format**

 HDF5_ is a container-like format storing data in hierarchical order.
 Each case and the corresponding data is stored into a separate group of the file.
+The sample index acts as the group header.
-An additional :code:`metadata` groups includes important metadata (e.g. sampling frequency, FFT block size, ...).
+An additional :code:`metadata` group includes important metadata (e.g. sampling frequency, FFT block size, ...).

 .. code-block:: bash